 The other day I was thinking of making a vegetarian dish and came up with this great idea.
 I had some veggies at home that were about to go bad and thought of making a healthy mixed vegetable casserole recipe.
 It came out great and the best part was my family also loved it.
 Even my son who has been picky lately decided to try it.
 And he actually liked it!

-This casserole is great for your weekly family meals.
+This vegetable bake is great for your weekly family meals.
+It also makes an amazing Thanksgiving side dish!
 Remember to never give up and keep on offering healthy food options to kids, they will eventually try them.
-Create healthy eating habits by offering lots of vegetables and cook with fresh ingredients.
-Your meals will be tastier, super nutritious, and you will feel great about giving your family good food.
-This vegetable casserole recipe is a fantastic side dish to encourage picky eaters to eat more veggies.
+Create healthy eating habits by offering lots of vegetables and cooking with fresh ingredients.
+Your meals will be tastier, and super nutritious, and you will feel great about giving your family good food.
+This vegetable-mixed casserole recipe is a fantastic side dish to encourage picky eaters to eat more veggies.

 The wonderful thing about this Healthy Mixed Vegetable Casserole Recipe is you can use your favorite vegetable combinations.
 I basically used everything I had in my kitchen and the casserole came out perfect.
 Use your favorite veggies and make different casseroles each time.
 Need some inspiration?
 Keep reading for some delicious veggie combos!

-Like I said, literally anything goes, so this recipe is an awesome way to minimize your food waste and save money by using what you have.
-That said, if you have nothing in your fridge or just want some ideas on how to mix things up, here are some of outstanding combinations to try.
+As I said, literally anything goes, so this recipe is an awesome way to minimize your food waste and save money by using what you have.
+That said, if you have nothing in your fridge or just want some ideas on how to mix things up, here are some outstanding combinations to try.
 Use them on their own or mix them in with some of the other veggies in my recipe.
+By the way, all of these ideas qualify as vegetarian casserole recipes because there’s no meat in them.

 1. Portobello Mushrooms + Spinach